 The second collection from Tiptree Award–winner Salaam (after Ancient, Ancient) assembles five speculative fiction short stories and a novella that explore themes of freedom and the challenge of coming to terms with foreign lives and alien worlds.
 The skillfully done second-person point of view of “The Malady of Need” emphasizes the protagonist’s double entrapment by prison… »

-Dystopian stories have recently been en vogue, but Kiini Ibura Salaam’s collection of speculative fiction, When the World Wounds, strays from imagining the bitter end and instead considers the personal or communal challenges of healing once disaster strikes.
+Dystopian stories have recently been en vogue, but K. Ibura’s collection of speculative fiction, When the World Wounds, strays from imagining the bitter end and instead considers the personal or communal challenges of healing once disaster strikes.
 Salaam’s handful of stories finds characters approaching brutal moments of trauma or dealing with its direct aftermath.
-Many of… »
+Many of her… »

-The stories featured in Kiini Ibura Salaam’s collection When the World Wounds encompass a variety of styles and approaches to the fantastic and the speculative.
-Some explore familiar settings and relationships, while one opts for one of the most challenging feats in science fiction: accurately conveying a set of alien perceptions in terms that come off as… »
+The stories featured in K. Ibura’s collection When the World Wounds encompass a variety of styles and approaches to the fantastic and the speculative.
+Some explore familiar settings and relationships, while one opts for one of the most challenging feats in science fiction: accurately conveying a set of alien perceptions in terms that come off as both… »